traugdor/ExpandedStomach/README.md

 - `/es` - Base command for all ExpandedStomach functionality

 ### Debug Subcommands
+These commands are only available in single player or when run by a server op.

 - `/es debug printInfo [player]` - Displays information about a player's stomach
 - `/es debug setFatLevel [player] [level]` - Sets the fat level of a player (0.0-1.0)